 The Ministry of Defence launched the Employer Recognition Scheme (ERS) in July 2014 to reward and recognise UK employers for their support and commitment towards Defence.

-The Employer Recognition Scheme (ERS) was created by former Prince Minister David Cameron to support the Futures Reserves 2020 Programme (FR20) published in 2013.
+The Employer Recognition Scheme (ERS) was created by former Prime Minister David Cameron to support the Futures Reserves 2020 Programme (FR20) published in 2013.
 Initially with the remit to recognise those employers who aim to support reservists, either as employees or potential employees, its remit has since broadened.
 Now, the Employer Recognition Scheme rewards those organisations that aim to support veterans, military spouses and cadet instructors, as well as reservists.

 The scheme includes Bronze, Silver and Gold awards for employer organisations that pledge, demonstrate or advocate support to the Armed Forces community, and share the values defined in the Armed Forces Covenant.